crmartella/WorldHappinessReportMSUBootcamp/README.md

 - GDP is one of the largest driving factors affecting happiness.
 - Countries will high levels of corruption can still have high levels of happiness.
+    - For example, Saudi Arabia, has an imputed corruption score of 1 (the highest possible score), yet their happiness scores are not directly affected.
+    - An additional note on corruption: corruption is highly subjective and varies with different standards throughout the world.
 - Removing the financial crisis and COVID-19 pandemic of did not have a substantial impact on the projected future of happiness.
-- Over the life of the study, the dataset contained additional fields and was more complete, with additional countries.
+- Over the timescale of the study, the dataset contained additional fields and was more complete, with additional countries.

 - Final accuracy achieved:
     - Mean Squared Error: 0.0169